Automating Rigid Origami Design: Experiments

 Qualitatively, we visualize the folded shapes of the best patterns found in any of the runs in Figure~\ref{fig:best_approximations_per_method}.
 See Appendix~\ref{appx:shape_approximation_folding} for a visualization of the crease patterns and their folding motion.
 In the supplementary material we also provide videos of the folding motions.

 Figure~\ref{fig:best_approximations_per_method} shows that all methods are able to find the best possible approximation of the pyramid, where the slight opening at the top is an artifact of the fold angle discretization.
 However, for the cube, some methods struggle to find the optimal pattern.
 This highlights the difficulty of the optimization problem, as many crease patterns lead to well-separated local optima.
-Moving to the bowl we see that all methods now struggle to find a perfect approximation.
+Moving to the bowl we see that since the perfect approximation is now impossible, methods come up with more creative solutions.
 We note that DFTS and BFTS perform comparably well here, as they can leverage local optima to prune many unpromising paths.
-Finally, the results from the human face approximations show that an evolutionary algorithm performs best if the search space becomes excessively large.
+Finally, the results from the human face approximations show that an evolutionary algorithm performs the best if the search space becomes excessively large.
 We believe this stems from the principled exploration of multiple promising solutions in the evolutionary algorithm.

-During the evaluation we also kept track of the total number of environment interactions taken to reach the best pattern and report those in Table \ref{tab:results_T}.
-PPO and MCTS tend to find their best pattern quite quickly, but sometimes only find a local minimum (see Table~\ref{tab:results_R}).
+In Appendix~\ref{appx:num_env_interactions} we report the total number of environment interactions taken by each method to reach the best pattern.

-Summarizing all results, we note: \begin{enumerate} \item If the search space is moderately large, tree based search algorithms (i.e., DFTS and BFTS) perform well.
+In summary, we note that if the search space is moderately large, tree based search algorithms (i.e., DFTS and BFTS) perform well.
 However, these methods can become excessively expensive when the search space becomes larger and their initial exploration fails to make fast progress.
-In particular, BFTS struggles if the non-monotonic remainder of the objective is large relative to the monotonic part which is used to cut branches. \item Local optima are plentiful and well separated in the search space, leading policy-based methods (MCTS and PPO) to converge to a suboptimal solution prematurely.
-Note that the policy-based solutions generally arrive faster at their best solution, but in the end achieve worse accuracy. \item The evolutionary algorithm strikes a balance between exploration and exploitation, achieving the best performance in the most complex domain of approximating a human face. \end{enumerate}
+In particular, BFTS struggles if the non-monotonic remainder of the objective is large relative to the monotonic part which is used to cut branches.
+Local optima are plentiful and well separated in the search space, leading policy-based methods (MCTS and PPO) to converge to a suboptimal solution prematurely.
+Note that the policy-based solutions generally arrive faster at their best solution, but in the end achieve worse accuracy.
+In contrast, the evolutionary algorithm strikes a balance between exploration and exploitation, achieving the best performance in the most complex domain of approximating a human face.